rodrigo-techera/basic-dev-tools/README.md

 - Tags: developer, developments, post types
 - Requires at least: 3.0.1
 - Tested up to: 3.4
-- Stable tag: 4.3
+- Stable tag: 1.3
 - License: GPLv2 or later
 - License URI: http://www.gnu.org/licenses/gpl-2.0.html

 # Description

-A plugin with some Basic Tools For Development and Developers.
-Trying to be easier the way of the develop common things in WP.
+A plugin developed thinking in the common or special things that a developer could need at the time of build an app in WP.
+1. Special Settings
+1. Cron Task and Schedules Manager
+1. Post Types Manager with shotcodes

 # Installation